Do You Have A Case?

 How do I know if I need an attorney?

 If you or a family member becomes injured because of someone else’s negligence, you can benefit from speaking to a North Carolina personal injury lawyer at Henson Fuerst today.
 Often, the insurance company for the person who caused the injury will try to settle with you before you have an opportunity to retain an attorney.
 The reason for this is that the insurance company knows it can probably settle the case for less money if you do not have a lawyer.
 We will investigate your case and obtain the necessary witness statements, documents, photographs, and other materials to protect your rights.

 - There is no charge for your first visit or telephone call.
 All your questions will be answered, and there is no obligation.

-- We will advance all costs for investigators, experts, filing fees, and other expenses associated with trying to obtain the maximum recovery possible.
+- In most cases we will advance all costs for investigators, experts, filing fees, and other expenses associated with trying to obtain the maximum recovery possible.